kicksluci/rpgmaker-application-bundles-EN/README.md

 Please make sure to update tests as appropriate.

+All applications test on a MacBook Air (M1, 2020) running macOS 12.2.1 "Monterey"

 ## Credit

 danyisill | [For the original application bundle template, thank you so much <3](https://github.com/danyisill/easyrpg-macbundles)